liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 ## Liferay Plugin Types to Develop with Maven

-You can develop several of Liferay's plugin types with Maven; we'll deal with each in its own subsection:
+You can develop several Liferay plugin types with Maven; we'll deal with each in its own subsection:

 - Developing Liferay *Portlet* Plugins with Maven